Malignant peripheral nerve sheath tumors

 - What are the goals of treatment for me?

 - Do I need to begin treatment right away?

 - I have these other health problems.
 How can I best manage them together?

 - What are the possible side effects of treatment?

 - If the treatment doesn't work, what's next?

 - What is the outlook for my condition?

 Be sure to ask other questions you have.

 What to expect from your doctor

-- Have you been diagnosed with or treated for any other medical conditions?
+- Have you been told you have other medical conditions?